praj1718/NewProject-/README.md

 # NewProject-
-uploded a HTMl frontend page
+Uploded a HTMl frontend page
 As a New Project to Repository